fmillion-mnsu/cs406-f25/G_ASSIGN1.md

    cat topologies/basic.py
    ```

+    or open the file in VS Code.

 2. **Run Mininet with the basic topology**:
    ```bash
    sudo mn --custom topologies/basic.py --topo basic --switch user --controller none
    ```

    This creates a network with 3 hosts and 1 switch, but no controller.

 3. **Test connectivity** from the Mininet CLI:
    ```
    mininet> pingall
    ```

-   **Document**: What happens?
    Why do the pings fail?

+   > [!TIP]
+   > Even though we've created a virtual switch, that switch needs to be told what to do - it needs instructions.
+   >
+   > Your small switch at home, and any standard off-the-shelf consumer grade network switch, already has a program that implements the basic switching logic (i.e. use store-and-forward with MAC address tables to isolate traffic to only the destination ports).
+However, enterprise switches - while they may come with this setup as a default - rarely stay in this generic configuration.
+Open vSwitch, therefore, does not implement any logic by default - without any instructions, it's just a dead-end for packets.
+   >
+   > The switch needs to get those instructions from *somewhere*...

 4. **Examine the switch's flow table**:
    ```
    mininet> sh ovs-ofctl dump-flows s1
    ```

    **Document**: What do you observe?
-Take a screenshot.
+Take a **screenshot**.

 5. **Exit Mininet**:
    ```